Advanced Architectural Design MSc

 Our MSc Advanced Architectural Design is aimed at international designers who want to enhance their design and research skills.

-This architectural design course helps you consolidate your own identity as a designer.
-You'll develop your own distinctive specialisms through research-led design.
-We'll prepare you for a world where successful architects increasingly have to be specialists as well as generalists.
+This post-professional degree helps you consolidate your own identity as a designer.
+You'll develop your own distinctive specialisms through research-led design, with an emphasis on sophisticated representational techniques.
 Our aim is to help you become a leading architect in the profession.

-This two year programme extends the first year of the Architecture and Cities programme into a deeper advanced understanding of the mutual interrelationship between architecture and urban form.
+This two year programme extends the first year of the programme into a deeper advanced understanding of the mutual interrelationship between architecture and urban form through integration with modules from our M.Arch programme.

 Our School’s leading academics in Architecture, Planning, and Landscape will support you.
-You'll also work with leading practitioners.
+You'll also work with leading practitioners and creative practitioners who research techniques of drawing and designing.

 You'll benefit from the School’s strong culture of integrating design theory and practice.
 Designers must be able to deliver their speculations.
 This architectural design course helps you to design at the highest level, and implement your designs.

-For achievements of the School’s architecture and design students please read our Design Yearbook
+For achievements of the School’s architecture and design students please read our annual Design Yearbook.

 READ MORE